Locards/bonkathon-submit/README.md

 Hint: Reclaim features dont't work with wallet login, yet
 - Open Phantom app and change your settings to Testnet mode, select Solana Devnet
 - Add some Sol to your account (e.g. solfaucet.com)
-- You may need to logout first, if you're automatically logged in with the bonkathon@bonny.so account
+- You may need to logout first, if you're automatically logged in with the londonhh@bonny.so account
 - Press on "Connect Wallet", select Phantom and follow the instructions
 - Now you can upload receipts and gain token